Talk to sales Contact Login English

 • CRM (Customer Relationship Management)restaurant CRM software helps you manage customer data, track interactions, and implement marketing campaigns.
 Prices vary widely, with some basic CRM solutions starting at $20 to $50 per month.

 • Inventory Management: Software for tracking and managing inventory ensures you have the right ingredients on hand.
-Costs for inventory management software can range from $50 to $300 per month.
+Costs for restaurant inventory management software can range from $50 to $300 per month.

 • Reservation System: For restaurants that accept reservations, reservation management software streamlines the process.
 Costs may range from $50 to $200 per month.